 - 1 cup quick cooking oats

-If you are struggling to find some of these specialty supplies due to the COVID 19 lock down, check out all of the pantry item available to you on Amazon!
-They have most household supplies fully in stock in their warehouses!
-You can even get free delivery on orders of $35 or more with your Amazon Prime membership!
+If you are struggling to find some of these supplies, check out all of the item available to you with Amazon Prime Fresh!
+They have most household supplies and groceries fully in stock and you can get free delivery with your Amazon Prime membership!
+Sign up for Amazon Prime Fresh here!

 Christmas Oatmeal Gingerbread Cookies Recipe Directions